Lacrymology/states/jenkins/doc/install.rst

 Things you **should** do
 ------------------------

-- Restrict project naming.
+- Enable security in ``Configure Global Security`` then create an user.
+  After that, switch to Matrix based security to prevent anonymous user to have read-only access to Jenkins.
 - Set admin e-mail address.
-- Create an user AND switch to Matrix based security to prevent anonymous user to have read-only access to Jenkins.
 - Install https://wiki.jenkins-ci.org/display/JENKINS/Timestamper and turn it
   on to all jobs.
 - Set ``[a-zA-Z0-9\-]*`` as regular expression for job name.
 As job name are